Ignatius-

 “Exactly.
 Where’s the constant hum?
 Or the buzz of mosquitoes and flies?
 You can’t even hear the frogs or the cicadas anymore.”

 “Um, you do realise that the environment we’re in is fake.
 Right?”
-Maximus questioned, the monster forgotten, and crossed his arms with a raised brow.
+Maximus questioned in a rough harsh whisper, the monster forgotten.

 “Did that monster look fake to you?”
 Anton retorted, annoyed.
-Terror trembled their frames and they clamed their hearts and their breathing, disregarding the monster.
+Terror trembled their frames and they calmed their racing hearts and evened their breathing, disregarding the monster.

 “I said environment.
 Not monster.
 They’re two totally different things.”
-Maximus casually clarified.
+Maximus casually clarified once he caught his breath.

-Anton groaned and ran his fingers through his hands in frustration.
+Anton ran his fingers through his hair in frustration.
 “What does that have to do with—”

 When Anton, Maximus and Gothalia reappeared.
 They plunged into the mouth of a river below.
-Much colder than the air around them.
-Quickly, they resurfaced shivering.
+The water much colder than the air around them.
+Quickly, in the water they resurfaced, shivering.
 “Next time can you choose a drier place?”
-False sarcasm embedded Maximus’s tone and Anton shoved water in his face.
-Gothalia swam to the bank.
+False sarcasm embedded Maximus’s tone through evident shivers and Anton shoved cold water in his face causing his teeth to rattle in protest.
+Gothalia swam to the bank as quickly as she could.
 Both Anton and Maximus followed.
 All of them distressed.

 “I am.”
 Maximus regarded Gothalia perplexed, “Why is he so mad?”